Career Focused Training

-This 166-hour Integrated Education Training program includes a technical introduction to Heating, Ventilation, and Air Conditioning (HVAC) with English language instruction.
-The curriculum teaches the entry-level competencies for job success in the HVAC industry.
+In partnership with PVCC Workforce Services, this Integrated Education Training program includes a technical introduction to Heating, Ventilation, and Air Conditioning (HVAC) with English language instruction.
+The curriculum focuses on entry-level competencies for job success in the HVAC industry.

 Thomas Jefferson Adult & Career Education @ PVCC

 935-A Second St., SE, Charlottesville, VA 22902 (map)